-Mobile App Usability testing is a process of getting actual end-users to interact with your mobile app so that you can observe and assess their reactions, behavior, and interactions to it and make necessary changes to make it more user-friendly for them.
+Mobile App Usability testing is a process of getting actual end-users to interact with your mobile app so that you can observe and assess their reactions, behavior, and interactions with it and make necessary changes to make it more user-friendly for them.

 Mobile usability testing is an essential activity to ensure that you are developing an enjoyable and beneficial experience for your users.

 We use six methods to accomplish mobile application usability testing.
-Each one gives you deep insight into a wide array of questions about your intended userbase.
+Each one gives you deep insight into a wide array of questions about your intended user base.
 You can select a suitable usability testing method based on your project goal and resource requirements.

 Moderated tests are executed by a facilitator, who conducts the test and addresses the user’s uncertainties and queries.
 Moderated testing enables a researcher to execute tests and ask follow-up questions for elaboration and clarification.

 Moderated testing yields results with in-depth insight.
-However, it may incur a high cost to organize these testing, as it requires a dedicated lab, experienced facilitator, and appropriate compensation for participants.
+However, it may incur a high cost to organize these testing, as it requires a dedicated lab, an experienced facilitator, and appropriate compensation for participants.

-On the other hand, the Unmoderated testing is performed without a facilitator.
+On the other hand, Unmoderated testing is performed without a facilitator.
 Participants can design test tasks in a lab at their location.
 Unmoderated testing can offer quick results at a much lower cost, but it lacks accuracy in results.

 It offers another drawback due to the lack of a facilitator, as there is no option to ask clarification or follow-up questions from the end-user.

-Lab-based usability testing is one of the most used approaches to validate your mobile app design.
+Lab-based usability testing is one of the most used approaches to validate your mobile app Standards.
 Researchers can invite participants to a convenient location and implement a plethora of tools to gain in-depth insight.

 Here it is important to note that usability testing at the user’s location or environment usually takes longer than other methods.

-In-person usability testing provides researchers a larger context and deeper insight, that helps them to observe users’ facial expressions and body language.
+In-person usability testing provides researchers with a larger context and deeper insight, that helps them to observe users’ facial expressions and body language.
 It is performed during moderated lab-based testing and could be performed remotely using a tool.

-Remote testing may not offer you as deep insight as in-person testing, but it allows you seamless access to larger participants scattered over the different geographical locations at a negligible cost.
+Remote testing may not offer you as deep insight as in-person testing, but it allows you seamless access to larger participants scattered over different geographical locations at a negligible cost.